Memorix101/space_invaders_project/docs/PLATFORMS.md

     <br/>
     <br/>
 - Xbox 360
-  - Waiting until it's safe to install CFW without the worry about a ban.
+  - Probably never because I don't want to do it (JTAG/Jailbreak) on my own Xbox 360.
+Maybe if I can get a JTAG one on eBay.
 (XNA is dead on Xbox 360 😢😥😥).
 Can Xenia run homebrew well?!
 Never tested it.
 Also the homebrew situation is kind of meh over there and there is the XNA version ...
     <br/>
     <br/>
 - Java
-  - Besides the libGDX version there is also an unfinshed LWJGL3 version.
+  - Besides the libGDX version there is also an unfinished LWJGL3 version.
 I'm not sure if I should finish it.
 Because it would be similar to the GLFW3 version in C, but in Java classes.
     <br/>
     <br/>
 - PS Vita